gempesaw/Selenium-Screenshot/README.md

 OPTIONAL - set the threshold at which images should be considered the same.
 The range is from 0 to 100; for comparison, these two images are N percent different, and these two images are N percent different.
+The default threshold is 5 out of 100.

 # METHODS

 ## compare

 `compare` requires one argument: the filename of a PNG to compare against.
-It must be the exact same size as the png you passed in to this instance of Screenshot.
+It must be the exact same size as the PNG you passed in to this instance of Screenshot.
 It returns a boolean as to whether the images meet your ["threshold"](#threshold) for similarity.